HactarCE/I.tkuil/morphophonology.md

 I. Case
 II.
 Referent
 III.
 Derivational suffix
 IV.
-Configuration
+Configuration + Essence
-V. Essence
+V. Register

-VI.
-Register
+* If there is more than one syllable, the penultimate syllable carries stress.
 * Slots I and II are required.
 * Slots I and III may be repeated.